-A-3 Accomodate the Multi-modal Transportation Network

-Design skywalks to create livable and memorable places within desirable environments where people want to spend time engaging in social, civic, and recreational activities.
+Skywalk using greenery for bioremediation and shade Anne- Lofty goals with this design, but it poses life-safety issues, as tree roots will never fully develop stabilizing structural roots.
+Trees will blow over (especially this high up), potentially causing injury or death.
+Not sure I would show this example.
+AMH Chuck-Makes more sense on wider sky walks, typical ped bridges like downtown may not see much benefit?
+A-3 Accomodate the Multi-modal Transportation Network Design skywalks to create livable and memorable places within desirable environments where people want to spend time engaging in social, civic, and recreational activities.
 Skywalks that encourage connections with a variety of transit modes and enhance their immediate environment with amenities are highly encouraged.
 'Multi-modal' includes all forms of transportation (walking, biking, transit riding, and driving) without exclusion.
+Clarification:

 As skywalks are considered an addition to the public realm of the adjacent pedestrian street environment, their successful integration into the surrounding sidewalk system and any nearby public open spaces, as well as the mass transit accommodations within these elements cannot be understated.
 Care should be given to ensuring that the location of skywalks does not impede the view of pedestrian or vehicular traffic signage.
 While vertical circulation (stairs/elevators) located in the public right-of-way is one way to successfully knit the skywalk improvement into the surrounding pedestrian circulation system, such accommodations should not come at the expense of all the other multi-modal transportation improvements located at the street-level.
+Key Points:

-An example of a successful integration of a skywalk into the pedestrian realm of the street level is the exterior stairwell from the skywalk to the sidewalk found at the northeast corner of the intersection of Main Avenue and Howard Street.
+An example of a successful integration of a skywalk into the pedestrian realm of the street level is the exterior stairwell from the skywalk to the sidewalk found at the not peast corner of the intersection of Main Avenue and Howard Street.
 Another excellent example are the two skywalks servicing the Spokane Transit Authority's Downtown Bus Plaza facility, one of which bridges over Riverside Avenue while the other bridges over Wall Street.
+Related Design Criteria:

 Design Guidelines: A-2 Provide a Sustainable Framework, B-3 Design for Personal Safety and Security, B-4 Accommodate Universal Design, C-2 Develop Pedestrian-oriented Spaces Along Street Frontages, C-3 Provide a High Quality Design for the Public Realm, E-1 Maximize Pedestrian Access to the Skywalk, and E-2 Minimize Adverse Visual Impacts to Traffic Flow.
-Below left: Bike and scooter racks outside the STA Plaza are conveniently close to the skywalk entrance.
+Chuck-SE corr stair was remo Below left: Bike and scooter racks outside the STA Plaza are conveniently close to the skywalk entrance.
 Top right: Skywalks on Main and Howard provide safe pedestrian crossings above the street, increasing pedestrian circulation around the city block.
 A stairway to the skywalk also provides access to the Parkade parking garage.